Getting your Trinity Audio player ready...

-It’s pcs time again.
-Military families are afforded a unique opportunity that does not involve living in the same house long enough to see trees grow from seedlings, being able to drop in on grandma and grandpa, or even having a dad (or mom) at the dinner table every single night, of every single year.
-Instead, we find ourselves temporary residents of cities, towns, and countries all across the globe.
-PCS or a permanent change of station doesn’t have to be stressful with a good attitude and a few tips are all you need to thrive and survive.
+It’s PCS time again.
+Military families are afforded a unique opportunity that does not involve living in the same house long enough to see trees grow from seedlings, dropping in on grandma and grandpa, or having a parent at the dinner table every night.
+Instead, we find ourselves temporary residents of cities, towns, and countries across the globe.
+PCS, or a permanent change of station, doesn’t have to be stressful.
+A good attitude and a few tips are all you need to thrive and survive.

-Every PCS is different… picking up and moving with the military is stressful.
-And changing duty stations happens far to often.
-It’s way too easy to focus on all the stress, uncertainty, career and relationship challenges we have to overcome and live a life that’s positive and full of gratitude.
-Growth occurs when we make the effort to see the obstacles for what they really are– life lessons and opportunities to live in real time… right here and right now.
+Every PCS is different.
+Moving with the military is stressful, and changing duty stations happens often.
+It’s easy to focus on stress, uncertainty, and challenges.
+But growth occurs when we see obstacles as life lessons and opportunities to live in the moment.

 So how do you do this when you don’t know anybody or anything about your new duty station?